cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore-tvOS/index.md

 ::: danger

-If your device is on tvOS 13.4.8 and older, is running tvOS 14.0 *beta 1*, or is running tvOS 17.1 or newer, it will **never** be supported by TrollStore.
+If your device is on tvOS 14.0 *beta 1* or earlier, or is running tvOS 17.1 or newer, it will **never** be supported by TrollStore.

 :::